A shim wrapper can be useful for some cases.

 bundle exec outside of a Terraspace project.
 For example, if you are using

-terraspace new generators.
+terraspace new project generator.

 Generating the Shim Wrapper